About Computing Education Blog

 Computing Education Research is about how people come to understanding computing, and how we can facilitate that understanding.
-I am Mark Guzdial, a professor in the School of Interactive Computing at Georgia Institute of Technology.
+I am Mark Guzdial, a professor at the University of Michigan in Computer Science & Engineering and Director of the Program for Computing in the Arts and Sciences.
+I have appointments in Education, Engineering Education Research, and Information.
 I am a researcher in computing education.
-See more about me at http://www.cc.gatech.edu/~mark.guzdial and my work at http://www.mediacomputation.org and http://www.gacomputes.org.
+See more about me at http://guzdial.engin.umich.edu and my work at http://www.mediacomputation.org.

 • 1.
 Arjun Nayini | January 26, 2010 at 3:10 pm